-This weekend, on Sunday 21st April, a mixture of world class runners and 36,000 fundraisers will descend upon London to take part in the 33rd London Marathon.
+This weekend, a mixture of world class runners and 36,000 fundraisers will descend upon London to take part in this year’s London Marathon.
 To be able to run the 26.2 mile course a lot of training and endurance is required.
-This is why to celebrate this years London Marathon here in the ARKive office we put together a list of top ten endurance animals:
+To celebrate, here in the ARKive office we have put together a list of the top ten endurance animals:

 The king of long distance

 The monarch butterfly is renowned for its spectacular, long-distance migrations.
 It is the eastern North American populations which show the most remarkable migratory behaviour.
 The final summer generation undertake a mass southward migration from the summer breeding ground in North America to Mexico for the winter; covering distances of 3,000 miles at speeds of up to 80 miles per day!
 This incredible butterfly species has made the top 50 in the World’s favourite species competition.
 Visit the page to cast your vote for the monarch butterfly.